architv/fb-network-graph/README.md

 todo:
 ------
-*  Draw the graph for all posts which contain a particular keyword.
-*  Grab the access token by itself.
+*  Make a HTML page to take inputs from the user and draw the graph.